Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 3.3 Evidence and apportionment

-Where you make sales of cold food to be taken away from your premises, but also have on-site facilities where food can be consumed, you’ll need to apportion your sales of cold food between those consumed on the premises (standard-rated) and those taken-away (zero-rated).
+Where you make sales of cold food or drink to be taken away from your premises for consumption off those premises, but also have on-site facilities where food and drink can be consumed, you’ll need to apportion your sales of cold food between those consumed on the premises (standard rated or temporarily reduced rated) and those taken-away (zero-rated or standard rated depending on the liability).

-If you are unable to ascertain the correct liability at the point of sale, you must keep satisfactory evidence to support a fair and reasonable apportionment.
-Records, and the keeping of records, are explained in VAT record keeping and Record keeping for VAT (Notice 700/21).
+If you are unable to ascertain the correct liability at the point of sale (read paragraph 5.6 of this guidance), you must keep satisfactory evidence to support a fair and reasonable apportionment.

 4. Hot takeaway food and drink